somenath203/malaria-cell-image-classification/README.md

 ## About the web application of the deep learning model

 The deep learning model of this project is connected with a frontend webapp created with the help of NextJS via FastAPI for real time prediction.
-The frontend of the project is deployed on Vercel and the backend of the project is deployed on HuggingFace.
+The frontend of the project is deployed on Vercel and the backend of the project is deployed on HuggingFace Spaces.

 ## Links